 If you had an FTC, FES-EO, FES-UA, or PEP scholarship and enrolled in a public school, your scholarship will end, and the remaining funds will be returned to the state.
 As a public-school student, you may be eligible for a New Worlds Scholarship Account or a Transportation Stipend.

-If your student was found eligible for the Private School Scholarship (FTC/FES-EO) and you would like to switch to a Personalized Education Program (FTCPEP) or vice versa, do not decline their scholarship in EMA.
+If your student was found eligible for PEP, and you would like to switch to a Private School Scholarship (FTC/FES-EO), do not decline their scholarship in EMA.
 After accepting the scholarship, call us at 1-877-735-7837 to request this switch.

 No. Florida law prohibits applying for more than one FTC or FES scholarship at a time for an individual student.
 You can apply for a new scholarship once you’ve been denied or have declined an awarded scholarship.
 However, you may apply for both the Transportation Stipend and New Worlds Scholarship Account if your student qualifies.